AUT-DSP/DSP-Winter2021-MATLAB/README.md

   <img src="https://render.githubusercontent.com/render/math?math=y\left(n\right)=\frac{1}{2}\left[y\left(n-1\right)%2B\frac{x\left(n\right)}{y\left(n-1\right)}\right]">
 </p>

 If we use as the input x(n) to this system (algorithm) a step function of amplitude A, then y(n) will converge after several iterations to the square root of A.
 Write a MATLAB program that implements the above algorithm to compute the square root of: 16, 4, 5 and 3.
 How many iterations does it take to converge to the true value assuming y(-1)=0.5?
 Is the algorithm sensitive to the initial conditions y(-1)?

+## Submission

+- Put all the codes relating to each question into a separate folder.
+- There should be only **one pdf** which is your report for all the questions.
+- Note that you must provide your answers in the form of a sample available in the **MATLAB HW-Template.zil** file.
+[For each question, you have to comment and specify the relevant sections of the questions, and finally publish it for each question.
+All results (charts, images, audio files) should be included too]
+- Charts that do not have labels, titles and axes have no scientific value, so specify your figures accurately.
+(Examples are available in the instance file)
+- Please do not cheat in any way, otherwise a score of 0 will be considered for you.
+- Attach your zip file and name it like below: “HW1_ MATLAB_[StdNum].zip”
+- Submit and upload your zip file in the Courses platform until deadline.